pavas23/CS-F372/Assignment2/README.md

 <img width="482" alt="OS_Graph" src="https://github.com/pavas23/CS-F372/assets/97559428/fb510acc-3cdb-482c-a6eb-0fad1e24ff48">
 </div>

-- You can assume that the graph database system contains a maximum of 20 files.
+- You can assume that the graph database system contains a ```maximum of 20 files```.
 The database allows the clients to perform various read and write operations on the graphs.
 The write operations are facilitated by the primary server process and the read operations are performed by the secondary server processes, secondary server 1 and secondary server 2.